Wisznia

-Wisznia (Vishnya, Ви́шня, in Ukrainian) is a right tributary of the San River in southeastern Poland.
+Wisznia (Vyshnia, Ви́шня, in Ukrainian) is a right tributary of the San River in southeastern Poland.

 Description

-It flows for 100 km, 85 km of which flows through the Ukraine.
+It flows for 100 km, 85 km of which flows through Ukraine.
 Just south of Rudky, Ukraine, near the village of Novosilky-Hostynni, the river reverses flow, with the southern extremity flowing into the Dniester.

 The river falls into San near the city of Radymno.